-On average, listings lease in the $50's per square foot per year.
-The South Park region is seeing a a rise in rates.
-In the last 3 months, the median rate rose $51 per sqft per year.
+The typical asking rate per listing is in the $50's per square foot per year.
+The South Park submarket is going through a decrease in rates.
+In the last 3 months, the median rate fell $37 per sqft per year.
 That's a 42% decline in rent.

-Compared to the rest of the Bay Area market, the South Park submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Bay Area market, the South Park submarket has greater rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 6 listings have been made available, which means leases most likley are going fast.
+In the last 90 days, 6 listings have been posted online, which means new listings are probably leasing quickly.
 You'll want to be prepared to make an offer immediately.
-About 100% of the available space in the South Park are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+About 100% of the listings in the South Park are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 3,530 sqft, there are still 0 leases below 2,000 sqft.
-Most properties in this market are around 2 floors.
-Most buildings in this area were built in 1920 and are Class C.
+Even though the median size is 3,530 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most properties in this region are approximately 2 stories.
+Most buildings in this market were built in 1920 and are Class C.

-A large portion of this market is residential, but there's plenty of office_space.
-Arts, entertainment, and restaurants are the dominant industries in this market.
-Commute by car is the most popular way to get to work amongst South Park residents.
-Commuting approximately an hour and a half a day is the norm for those who opt to reside in this part of town.
+A large portion of this region is residential, but there's plenty of office_space.
+Arts, entertainment, and restaurants are the dominant industries in this area.
+Commute by car is the most popular way to get to work amongst South Park occupants.
+Commuting around an hour and a half a day is the norm for those who opt to reside in this part of town.